 Named after a tropical plant, this bird is found in northern Minnesota.
 These are colorful and eye-catching birds and is an amazing sight for the birdwatchers.
 Their wagging and wiggling tail helps in easily identifying these birds.
 They are also found in the southeast side of the state during the winter months.

-The winter bird, Cardinal, has a red colour with a black mask around their bills and eyes and a red crest on their head.
+The winter bird, Cardinal, has a red color with a black mask around their bills and eyes and a red crest on their head.
 They also have a greyish part on the back of their neck.
-The beak is thick that helps them cracking seeds and nuts and has a distinguished orange colour.
+The beak is thick that helps them cracking seeds and nuts and has a distinguished orange color.

 Cardinals are commonly seen during the winter months and you can also attract them in your backyard by providing them sunflower seeds.
 You will often observe the male and female Cardinals establishing their territories and making singing calls.
-The female Cardinal is a bit different in appearance from their male counterparts.
-Although the crest is the same, the colours are different.
-They are yellowish-orange in colour and have a black covering around their eyes and beak.
+The female Cardinal is a bit different in appearance from their male counterparts and can be orange.
+Although the crest is the same, the colors are different.
+They are yellowish-orange in color and have a black covering around their eyes and beak.
 During December and January, cardinals travel in small flocks and move to bushy and green trees to hide and seek protection.

 The chickadee is another winter bird and is considered as the favourite bird of many birders.
 It is a tiny bird with a black cap on its head and has a small black bib like shape on the front side of their necks.
 These birds travel in small flocks and they are remaining in contact with each other by singing.
 They love eating insects and small eggs on twigs.
 The outer little branches of trees are also their beloved food.

 During the cold winter nights, these birds seek shelter in cavities and tree holes that are carved by woodpeckers.
 Evergreen trees are also their favourite shelters.

 At the beginning of February, these birds separate from each other and break their flocks.
 By the mid of February, Chickadees begin their singing calls as a welcoming sound for the winter season.